 Teachers can request technology for themselves only.
-Please do not apply on behalf of colleagues in your school; they need to request technology directly in order that the review committee can assess how they will utilize the technology as well as their experience using the technology.
+Please do not apply on behalf of colleagues in your school; they need to request technology directly so that the review committee can assess how they will utilize the technology as well as their experience using the technology.
 In other words, teacher applicants should not request technology for an entire department, all teachers in a given grade level, or for whole school use.
 Teachers may share the technology when they are not using it themselves.
 However, it is primarily for their use.

 The technology requested must be used by the teacher applying for it.
 Teachers, not technology specialists, coordinators or grant writers, should apply.

 We do offer a maximum award of up to $1,500, but please be thoughtful in your request.
 Most of our grants fall below the $1,500 maximum.
-If you are requesting multiple numbers of the same technology please be specific in the application on why you need this exact amount (i.e., why do you need 10 IPod Nanos?
-Or, 3 IPads?).
+If you are requesting multiple numbers of the same technology please be specific in the application on why you need this exact amount (i.e., why do you need 10 iPod Touches?
+Or, 3 iPads?).
 We recommend no more than 3 teachers from the same school apply in the same grant cycle; we will be unable to fund more than 2 teachers from the same school in the same grant cycle.
 Please be aware that teacher applicants with the greatest need for the requested technology will be the highest priority for support.
 If you already have the technology in your classroom but want more of it be very descriptive in your answers as to why you need the additional technology and how it will make a positive impact in teaching and learning in your classroom.
 Provide examples of how the technology will be integrated into your lessons and units.

 Please do not send more than 4 completed pages, including the application questions.
-Provide examples in how you will utilize the technology, your school/district support, and your technology experience, but be concise.
+Provide examples on how you will utilize the technology, your school/district support, and your technology experience, but be concise.
 The review committee will not read applications with more than 4 pages.

 Please complete the application and submit via email by 5:00 PM (MST.)
 Please email one PDF attachment and include your full name in the PDF title.
 Late applications will not be accepted.